SBOMs for Medical Devices

 - FDA Postmarket Cybersecurity

 Once cleared, your device still needs eyes on it.
-We handle SBOM monitoring, coordinated vulnerability disclosure, patching, and FDA-aligned reporting.
+We handle SBOM monitoring, coordinated vulnerability disclosure, patching, and FDA-aligned reporting - delivered as one-off projects or as an annual TPLC Partnership covering an entire product line.

 - Legacy Device Protection

-Compensating controls, network isolation, and monitoring for fielded devices that can't be easily updated - keeping clinical operations running.
+Compensating controls, network isolation, and monitoring for fielded devices that can't be easily updated - keeping clinical operations running without touching the cleared design.

 In-depth guides

-- The MedTech Cybersecurity Standards DecoderA plain-English field guide to FDA Section 524B, IEC 81001-5-1, AAMI TIR57, ANSI/AAMI SW96, ISO 14971, and 8 more medical device cybersecurity standards.
-What they require, how they connect, and what the FDA expects to see in your eSTAR premarket submission.
+- The MedTech Cybersecurity Standards DecoderA plain-English field guide to FDA Section 524B, IEC 81001-5-1, AAMI TIR57, ANSI/AAMI SW96, ISO 14971, and 8 more medical device cybersecurity standards, what they require, how they connect, and what FDA expects in your eSTAR premarket submission.

 Standards & guidance